-Wave exposure changes Medium (local)

-High Q: High A: High C: High
+Wave exposure changes High High (local) Q: High A: Medium C: Medium Q: High A: High C: High

+Both IR.LIR.K.Slat.Ft was recorded from very wave sheltered to extremely sheltered conditions, while IR.LIR.K.Slat.Pk was recorded from sheltered to very sheltered condition (Connor et al., 2004).
 The occurrence of Saccharina latissima and therefore this biotope can be predicted by the level of wave action experienced by a location (Bekkby & Moy, 2011).
 Saccharina latissima rarely grows in wave exposed conditions, as it is vulnerable to dislodgement from wave action and additionally may be attached to cobbles and boulders typical of this biotope, which may be overturned in conditions of increased wave action.
 Increased wave exposure is also likely to detrimentally affect deposit feeders and species inhabiting the sediment which typically overlays the substratum in this biotope.

-In conditions of increased wave action Saccharina latissima may gradually change position, shifting into the lower eulittoral (Birkett et al., 1998b).
+In conditions of increased wave action, Saccharina latissima may gradually change position, shifting into the lower eulittoral (Birkett et al., 1998b).
 Competition from other species such as Laminaria digitata, able to withstand higher levels of wave action, may out-compete Saccharina latissima under natural conditions.
-Saccharina latissima has been cultivated in the presence of 6.4 m high waves (Buck & Buchholz, 2005), indicating that this competition is the likely driver of Saccharina latissima's absence from exposed shores.
-In conditions of greater wave action, Saccharina latissima productivity (studied as Laminaria saccharina) was less than that of sheltered population; this may have been due to greater nutrient availability in the sheltered site from a current of 0.5 meters/second/second (Gerard & Mann, 1979).
+Saccharina latissima has been cultivated in the presence of 6.4 m high waves (Buck & Buchholz, 2005), indicating that this competition is the likely driver of Saccharina latissima latissima as been cultivated in the presence of 6.4 m high waves (Buck & Buchholz, 2005), indicating that this competition is the likely driver of Saccharina latissima subsence from exposed shores.
+In conditions of greater wave action, Saccharina latissima productivity (studied as Laminaria saccharina) was less than that of a sheltered population; this may have been due to greater nutrient availability in the sheltered site from a current of 0.5 meters/second/second (Gerard & Mann, 1979).
+Urchins have been noted to migrate out of kelp biotopes during storms and periods of high wave action, it is suggested that this is done to avoid damage by algal whiplash, which increases in turbulent conditions, temporarily decreasing the grazing pressures on the biotope (Lauzon-Gauy, 2007).
 When considered in conjunction with emergence, wave exposure is beneficial to Saccharina latissima, with wave spray acting to hydrate individual alga which would otherwise suffer from desiccation and decreased growth rates (Kain, 1979).

-While Saccharina latissima is generally absent from wave swept shores, it is also absent from extremely sheltered conditions in Norway.
-Inferring that Saccharina latissima's needs a minimum amount of water movement in order to survive; perhaps because of decreased competition from filamentous algae and sedimentation, but also because wave action maintains a nutrient flux and enhance light penetration to juvenile and smaller sporophytes by moving the fronds (Norton, 1978, Pihl et al., 1995, Lobban & Harrison, 1994, Hurd, 2000, Isæus et al., 2004, Moy et al., 2006 Bekkby & Moy, 2011).
+While Saccharina latissima is generally absent from wave-swept shores, it is also absent from extremely sheltered conditions in Norway.
+Inferring that Saccharina latissima's needs a minimum amount of water movement in order to survive; perhaps because of decreased competition from filamentous algae and sedimentation, but also because wave action maintains a nutrient flux and enhance light penetration to juvenile and smaller sporophytes by moving the fronds (Norton, 1978, Pihl et al., 1995, Lobban & Harrison, 1994, Hurd, 2000, Isæus, 2004, Moy et al., 2006 Bekkby & Moy, 2011).
 Decreasing wave exposure also causes localised stagnation and de-oxygenation of the water column which would decrease survivorship in the area.

 Sheltered conditions favour the growth of epiphytes, which decrease Saccharina latissima's ability to withstand storm events and increased wave action, potentially increasing the vulnerability of this biotope to the pressure.
-Growth of the epiphytic bryozoan, Membranipora membranacea reduces the ability of individual alga to withstand wave action, increasing frond breakages by making them brittle and reducing the maximum stress, toughness and extensibility of the kelp blade materials (Krumhansl et al., 2011).
-Andersen, 2011 suggested that in conditions of increased wave activity, water movement may act to clear the fronds' surface of epibiota, thus improving the health of the population in comparison to those in deeper and more wave sheltered areas.
+The growth of the epiphytic bryozoan, Membranipora membranacea reduces the ability of individual alga to withstand wave action, increasing frond breakages by making them brittle and reducing the maximum stress, toughness and extensibility of the kelp blade materials (Krumhansl et al., 2011).
+Andersen et al. (2011) suggested that in conditions of increased wave activity, water movement may act to clear the fronds' surface of epibiota, thus improving the health of the population in comparison to those in deeper and more wave sheltered areas.